Raynella Leath

-Raynella Dossett Leath, from Knoxville, Tennessee, USA, is a woman who was released in 2017 from a life sentence at the Tennessee Prison for Women in Nashville for the 2003 murder of her husband David Leath.
+Raynella Dossett Leath (October 25, 1948 – April 4, 2026) was an American woman who was released in 2017 from a life sentence at the Tennessee Prison for Women in Nashville for the 2003 murder of her husband David Leath.
 Prosecutors alleged that she shot her husband in the head, and then attempted to stage his murder as a suicide.
 The judge, in the third trial, directed a verdict in favor of the defendant on May 10, 2017.
 "The record taken as a whole does not support a finding of sufficient evidence," Judge Summers said.
 "The state has failed to meet its burden."

 Early life

 Raynella Bernardene Large was born on October 25, 1948, to Annie Irene (née Owens) and Dewey Ernest Large, a nuclear scientist and raised in Oak Ridge, Tennessee.
 She attended Oak Ridge High School and graduated in 1966.
 She went on to become a registered nurse, and she married her first husband, Ed Dossett, the Knox County District Attorney, in 1970.
 The couple had three children, and the family lived on a farm west of Knoxville.

 She held a Tennessee social work license which she agreed to surrender after she was charged with murder.